1968–69 New York Nets season: ABA Draft

-This draft would be the last draft the New York Nets would operate as their original New Jersey Americans team name.
+This draft would be the last draft the New York Nets would operate under their original New Jersey Americans team name, as they would move operations and rename themselves into the New York Nets for this season following a failed tiebreaker playoff game from the previous season against the Kentucky Colonels.

-Playoffs
+ABA Playoffs

 The Nets did not qualify for the playoffs this year.
 This would be the second straight season they would fail to quality for the ABA Playoffs after previously missing it via forced forfeiture on a one-game playoff match against the Kentucky Colonels.